zackelia/codebreaker-2019/Task 6/README.md

 }
 ```

 There are two of these while loops for two different iterators.
 The while loop is going through each object as a public key and using it to create a fingerprint and a corresponding wrapped key, used to decrypt a message.
-If we look at `p1` and `p2` in the caller, these iterators are the sender's public keys and the recipeient's public keys.
-With this, we know that only the sender and receiver can decrypt the key that's needed to decypt the actual message.
-If we are able to manipulate public keys of a sender or receiever, we can choose who is able to read any given message.
+If we look at `p1` and `p2` in the caller, these iterators are the sender's public keys and the recipient's public keys.
+With this, we know that only the sender and receiver can decrypt the key that's needed to decrypt the actual message.
+If we are able to manipulate public keys of a sender or receiver, we can choose who is able to read any given message.
 To figure out how keys are stored, we look at `getPublicKeys`.

 ```java
 ref_00 = ref.getXMPPTCPConnection();